BTS ‘Wings’ Tour Brings A ‘Spring Day’ For K-Pop Fans

-Korean boyband BTS kicked off the latest leg of their Wings world tour, in Seoul, South Korea last night.
+Korean boyband BTS kicked off the latest leg of their Wings world tour, in Seoul, South Korea, last night.
 The latest part of the Wings tour begins as the K-Pop outfit reflect on the fact that the latest BTS album dominates the charts in their home country, and in many areas where K-Pop is popular.
 As we reported in the Inquisitr earlier this week, the latest BTS release is an extended version of the Wings album, which was released back in October 2016.

 K-Pop fans will be hoping that BTS are demonstrating a new spring for the musical genre.
 In truth, it has been a pretty bleak winter for K-Pop fans, some of the best-known groups in the genre, including 2NE1 and the Wonder Girls, have split, and many have claimed that 2017 will be a pivotal year for K-Pop.

-BTS are gaining fans worldwide, and seem set to break into the mainstream music charts in the U.S. and elsewhere.
+BTS are gaining fans worldwide and seem set to break into the mainstream music charts in the U.S. and elsewhere.
 There are reasons for BTS’s massive popularity, and their secret lies in the fact that they are breaking the K-Pop mold.

 There is no doubt that K-Pop has a dubious reputation in the music industry.
 Many K-Pop bands are “manufactured” in a way that is alien to western culture.
 Millions of dollars are spent training young hopefuls in every aspect of the industry.
 Nothing is left to chance, each band member has an image, and the music is carefully produced to meet the needs of the target audience.